tatz-murakami/Murakami-lab-website/index.md

 # Systems Neuroanatomy

 My research aims to understand the pathogenic mechanisms underlying neurological disorders.
-We integrate 3D single-cell-resolution imaging with deep learning, focusing on developing a suite of tools to standardize the human brain anatomy at the cellular level.
+We integrate 3D single-cell-resolution imaging with deep learning, focusing on developing a suite of tools to standardize the mammalian brain anatomy at the cellular level.

 {% include section.html %}